Nutrition for Pregnant Women

 Key Nutrients Needed During Pregnancy

-👶 Folic Acid – Supports baby’s brain & spinal development (found in leafy greens, beans, citrus fruits)
+Folic Acid – Supports baby’s brain & spinal development (found in leafy greens, beans, citrus fruits0

 Sample 1-Day Pregnancy Diet Plan